ratatui/ratatui/CONTRIBUTING.md

 - The code should conform to the default format enforced by `rustfmt`.
 - The code should not contain common style issues `clippy`.

-You can also check most of those things yourself locally using `cargo make ci` which will offer you a shorter feedback loop than pushing to github.
+You can also check most of those things yourself locally using `cargo xtask ci` which will offer you a shorter feedback loop than pushing to github.

 ## Relationship with `tui-rs`